In our Bible, in Acts 18:26, it teaches about the Way of God. The Way is

 “I went to the cross country training area after school thinking that if I were there, he might decide to skip practice that evening.
 When I got to school, he was running alongside of a tree-lined street, all alone.
 I pulled up alongside of him and drove slowly to keep pace with him as he ran.
 I asked how he felt.
 “Okay,” he said.
 He had only two more miles to go.
 As the sweat rolled down his face, his eyes were glassy from his

 fever, yet he looked straight ahead and kept running.
 We never told him that he couldn’t run four miles with 103-degree fever.
 We never told him so he didn’t know.

 “Two weeks later, the day before the second to the last race of the season, the names of the team runners were called.
 Joey was number six on the list.
 Joey had made the team.
 He was in seventh grade; the other six team members were all eighth graders.
 We never told him that he probably shouldn’t expect to make the team.
 We never told him that he couldn’t do it, so he didn’t know.
 He just did it.”

 Friends, as humans, we have a tendency to give others our opinion.
 How much better to give others a piece of God’s opinion – which is always optimistic, always positive.
 God would say to Joey, yes there is a WAY!
 No matter what you have, no matter what obstacle you have faced, no matter what block has come in your life, through My power you can do all things.

 Let us pray.

-In Jesus Christ’s name we pray.
+In Jesus Christ’s name.
 Amen.